senecajs/seneca/README.md

 [![Gitter][BadgeGitter]][Gitter]

 - __Lead Maintainer:__ [Richard Rodger][Lead]
-- __Sponsor:__ [nearForm][Sponsor]
+- __Sponsor:__ [metsitaba][Sponsor]
 - __Node:__ 4.x, 6.x, 8.x

 Seneca is a toolkit for writing microservices and organizing the business logic of your app.
 You can break down your app into "stuff that happens", rather than focusing on data models or managing dependencies.

 Seneca provides,